moxi-u7/material_calc/README.md

 # material_calc
-material_calc is an windows app made with Flutter (Dart)
+material_calc is an windows app made with Flutter (Dart) for calculating stuff with good looks

 ## Features
 - working calculator